 Eventually that became two cars plus a holiday home, plastic surgery for cosmetic enhancements, and a load of stuff with nowhere to store it except in the garage.
 No one needs a load of stuff for a happy life.

 Austerity increases the recession

-The European Commission released a report on expectations for next year, which are for very low growth and increasing unemployment, a very serious problem: unemployment is destroying a generation, which is not a trivial matter.
+The European Commission released a report on expectations for next year.
+It forecasts low growth and increasing unemployment.
+Unemployment is destroying a generation, no trivial matter.

 Now we have food banks – a sign, according to one Tory politician, “we are a caring society”.
 The harm being done to individuals is incalculable.